LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### AWS Transit Gateway (Shared services VPC):
   * Allows transitive peering between thousands of VPCs and on-premises data centers
   * Works on a hub-and-spoke model
-  * Works primarily on a regional basis, though accessible acorss multiple regions
+  * Works primarily on a regional basis, though accessible across multiple regions
   * Can be used across multiple AWS accounts using AWS RAM
   * Can use route tables to limit VPCs communication between one another
   * Works with Direct Connect as well as VPN connections